-In order to supplement its access to capital, on March 5, 2010 the Company entered into a Loan and Security Agreement, or the "Credit Facility", with a bank, which permits the Company to borrow up to \$7.5 million on a revolving basis.
-The Credit Facility was extended for one year on March 1, 2011.
+In order to supplement the Company's access to capital, on March 5, 2010, it entered into a Loan and Security Agreement, or the Credit Facility, with a bank, which permits the Company to borrow up to \$7.5 million on a revolving basis.
+The Credit Facility was extended for one year on March 1, 2011 and will expire on March 2, 2012.
 Amounts borrowed under the Credit Facility will bear interest equal to the prime rate plus 0.5%.
 Any borrowings under the Credit Facility will be secured by the Company's cash, accounts receivable, inventory, and equipment.
-The Company has not borrowed any funds under the Credit Facility.
-The Credit Facility expires in March 2012.
+The Credit Facility includes traditional lending and reporting covenants including that certain financial covenants applicable to liquidity are to be maintained by the Company.
+As of September 30, 2011, the Company was in compliance with these covenants and had not borrowed any funds under the Credit Facility.